Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Create CirclePage
 First, you should download Tizen.Wearable.CircularUI NuGet package in your application project, please refer to [QuickStart](Quickstart.md).<br>
-Add a new XAML page to the Tizen Xamarin.Forms application, First import Tizen.Wearable.CircularUI.Forms and change the base class from ContentPage to CirclePage.
+Add a new XAML page to the Tizen Xamarin.Forms application, first import Tizen.Wearable.CircularUI.Forms and change the base class from ContentPage to CirclePage.
 This has to be done in both the C# and XAML.<br>
-In a XAML file. import CircularUI and define namespace like as `xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"`
+In a XAML file, import CircularUI and define namespace like as `xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"`

 _This guide's code example uses WearableUIGallery's TCCirclePage code at the test\WearableUIGallery\WearableUIGallery\TC\TCCirclePage.xaml_